wormhole-foundation/wormhole/docs/guardian.md

 ### Watchers

 The watchers are responsible for monitoring the connected chains for Wormhole messages.
-They listen for messages published by the wormhole core contract and post them to the processor.
+They listen for messages published by the Wormhole core contract and post them to the processor.
 They also handle requests to re-observe messages that may have been missed.
 Additionally they monitor the latest block posted on chain, which is published in gossip heartbeat messages.

 Each watcher listens to one chain, and there are a number of different watcher types: